Sh3llcod3/curl_cffi/docs/websockets.rst

 Performance Tuning
 ==================

-The ``curl_cffi`` WebSocket implementation uses a patched version of libcurl enhanced with AVX2/SIMD **hardware acceleration**.
+The ``curl_cffi`` WebSocket implementation uses a patched version of libcurl enhanced with AVX-512/AVX2/NEON SIMD **hardware acceleration**.
 It is capable of multi-gigabit throughput.

-If your application needs to push a massive volume of data (e.g., file uploads, video streaming, or bulk syncing), **you should focus on sending fewer, larger messages rather than many tiny messages.**
+If your application needs to push a massive volume of data (e.g., file uploads, video streaming, or bulk syncing), **you should focus on sending fewer, larger messages rather than many small messages.**

 *   **The Overhead:** The WebSocket protocol requires every client-to-server message to be masked (XOR) for security.
-Additionally, every call to ``await ws.send()`` carries a small Python asyncio overhead.
+Additionally, every call to ``await ws.send()`` carries a small asyncio overhead.
-*   **The Solution:** Condense your data into larger blocks (e.g., 1MB to 10MB per message) before sending.
-This drastically reduces the framing, masking, and Python overhead, allowing libcurl to process the data at maximum speed.
+*   **The Solution:** Increase queue sizes and condense your data into larger blocks (e.g., 64KB to 1MB per message) before sending.
+This drastically reduces the framing, masking, and FFI overhead, allowing libcurl to process the data at maximum speed.

 Automatic Reassembly
 --------------------